muratk5n/thirdwave/en/README.md

 ---

-IS NoKo animosity partly manfactured to justify the presence of US bases in the South, the real aim is good ol' containment 🤔
+Is NoKo animosity partly manfactured to justify the presence of US bases in the South, the real aim is good ol' containment 🤔 ?

 ---